tronfacex/Dock-Companion/README.md

 7. Click "Save"

 <strong>Invalid Target Application Filepath</strong></br></br>
-If nothing seems to be happening when you run DockCompanion.exe without any open target applcation windows, but still finds and maximizes open windows of the target application it indicates that should delete Config.txt and run the setup again.
-Alternatively, open Config.txt and examine the filepath on line 2 to ensure it is valid.</br></br>Follow these instructions to Debug the Config.txt via the Debug Tool:
+If no target application windows are launched when DockCompanion.exe is run without open target applcation windows it indicates that the target application filepath doesn't exist.
+Delete Config.txt and run the initial setup again.

+Alternatively, open Config.txt and examine the filepath on line 2 to ensure it is a valid.

+The Debug Tool can also be used to reset the filepath and set an alternative Process Name.

+Follow these instructions to Debug the Config.txt via the Debug Tool:
 1. Navigate to the Dock Companion folder and open DockCompanionConfigSetup.exe.
 2. Click "Debug" at the bottom of the window.
 The debug window will open.
 3. Open an instance of the target application.